faradayio/falconeri/README.md

 just MODE=release release
 ```

-Once the the binaries have built, go to https://github.com/faradayio/falconeri/releases, and use the `CHANGELOG.md` entry to provide release notes.
+Once the the binaries have built, you can find them at https://github.com/faradayio/falconeri/releases.
+The `CHANGELOG.md` entry should be automatically converted to release notes.

 ### Changing the database schema